OK to Board (OTB) for Dubai & UAE in 2026: Meaning, Rules, Who Needs It, and How to Apply for an Emirates Visa

 While each airline decides, OTB is generally not requested for:

-• UAE residence visa holders (valid ID/Emirates ID and visa).
+• Emirates residence visa holders (valid ID/Emirates ID and visa).

 • Visa on arrival eligible nationalities.